 We may also invest in securities that may not be restricted, but are thinly-traded.
-Although securities of certain pipeline and other energy infrastructure companies trade on the New York Stock Exchange ("NYSE"), NYSE Alternext U.S. (formerly known as AMEX), the NASDAQ National Market or other securities exchanges or markets, such securities may have a trading volume lower than those of larger companies due to their relatively smaller capitalizations.
-Such securities may be difficult to dispose of at a fair price during times when we believe it is desirable to do so.
-Thinly-traded securities are also more difficult to value and our Adviser's judgment as to value will often be given greater weight than market quotations, if any exist.
-If market quotations are not available, thinly-traded securities will be valued in accordance with procedures established by the Board.
+Although securities of certain MLPs trade on the New York Stock Exchange ("NYSE"), the NASDAQ National Market or other securities exchanges or markets, such securities may have a lower trading volume less than those of larger companies due to their relatively smaller capitalizations.
+Such securities may be difficult to dispose of at a favorable price during times when we believe it is desirable to do so.
 Investment of capital in thinly-traded securities may restrict our ability to take advantage of market opportunities.
 The risks associated with thinly-traded securities may be particularly acute in situations in which our operations require cash and could result in us borrowing to meet our short term needs or incurring losses on the sale of thinly-traded securities.